 How much difference can there be between motorcycle insurance and car insurance?
 That’s a good question.
 Considering a motorcycle has two wheels, a car has four, motorcycle insurance should be half the price.
 Unfortunately, it’s not that simple.
 In concept, cars and motorcycles are quite similar.
 However, the similarities end at the concept level.
 In practice, they are treated very differently by insurance companies.

 How good is your insurance company?
 You might know their TV ads or their radio jingles, but do you know if they’re reliable about paying claims?
-Get a free rating on any car/motorcylce insurance company by clicking the button below.
+Find the best insurance companies in your state by clicking the button below.

 What You Need to Know About Motorcycle Insurance